 “Thank you for your kindness, Jigō-san.”

 “I appreciate your words.
-However, it was I who chased after your pillar boat in that armed ship, so you have my deepest apologies.”
+However, it was I who chased after your pillar boat in that armed ship, so for that you have my deepest apologies.”

 She devoured the troublesome, familiar taste of the starchy paste.